Rate Watch

 These are standard scenario rates.
 Your rate depends on your credit, loan amount, and property.
 Get a personalized quote in 30 seconds.

-NetRate tracks daily wholesale mortgage rates sourced directly from our lending partners.
+NetRate Mortgage tracks daily mortgage rates sourced directly from our wholesale lending partners.
 Unlike survey-based averages from Freddie Mac or Bankrate, our data reflects actual wholesale pricing available to mortgage brokers — updated every business day.

 The national average rate shown on this page comes from Freddie Mac's Primary Mortgage Market Survey (PMMS), published weekly.
 This survey-based rate includes approximately 0.7 discount points and reflects retail pricing offered directly to consumers by banks and lenders.